 Todd Merrill Studio is pleased to present the work of artist Hanna Eshel.
-Eshel is an internationally renowned artist whose work has evolved over many years.
-Born in Jerusalem in 1926, Eshel ﬁrst studied at the Bezalel School of Art.
-Eshel moved to Paris in 1952, completing advanced studies in painting and fresco at the Académie de la Grande Chaumière and the École des Beaux-Arts, where she was awarded the ﬁrst prize in the Concours de France.
+Eshel is an internationally renowned artist whose work has evolved over many years of artistic practice.
+Born in Jerusalem in 1926, Eshel moved to Paris in 1952, completing advanced studies in painting and fresco at the Académie de la Grande Chaumière and the École des Beaux-Arts, where she was awarded First Prize in the Concours de France.
 It was during her twenty-year period in France that she created the majority of her oil paintings, paper collages, and burlap collages.

-Hanna Eshel’s art has been exhibited in several salons in Paris and many of her sculptures are on permanent display in Israel.
+Hanna Eshel’s works have been exhibited in several salons in Paris and many of her sculptures are on permanent display in Israel.
 The majority of her work is on display in a garden-like setting in her lower Manhattan loft.

 Dimensions: 36.5” H x 23” L x 13.5” W